A Country Boy's Dream

 Her eyes shined and sparkled the color of

-When she looks at a guy---he almost fell
+When she looked at a guy---he almost fell

 to his knees.